pace-neutrons/Horace/documentation/add/04_mpi_framework.md

 | Matlab MPI    | possible |  Native| -- |
 | mpiexec MPI    | possible |  -- | Native |
 | Job submission/initialization/control| Only | -- | -- |

-Where Native indicates
+Where the word *Native* indicates the media, used by communicator by design (e.g. mpiexec program is responsible for controlling the pool of parallel processes/programms, communicating over MPI interface). *Possible* means that, despite *Native* mechanism exist, communication can be performed by alternative means, i.e. mpiexec processes can communicate between each other sending file-based messages if necessary.
+The last row of the table with world *Only* means that each parallel job is initialized and controlled by filebased messages mechanism.

-From a user perspective, the interaction with the parallel jobs occurs the same way as they would work with Horace analysing their data, implicitly launching parallel jobs for time-consuming operations, if parallel execution is configured for appropriate algorithms.
+From a user perspective, interaction with a parallel job occurs the same way as they would work with Horace analysing their data, implicitly launching parallel jobs for time-consuming operations, if parallel execution is configured for appropriate algorithms.
 Horace is currently written in Matlab.
 Matlab is a commercial software, but for the cases the licensing requests (*) are not satisfied, we provide compiled version of this code, requesting only one Matlab license for the headnode and [Matlab Redistributable](https://uk.mathworks.com/products/compiler/matlab-runtime.html) installed on the cluster.
 The python wrapper around Horace code eliminating the need for any Matlab licensing is under development.

 The chunking of jobs into "pieces"is done in the MATLAB layer.
 The File-based framework has been written with the assumption that *chunks may be processed independently*, but limited number of interprocess communications is occurring.
 This restricts the use of file-based framework to only part of Horace algorithms.
 In addition to that, current implementation allows to use filebased framework on single multiprocessor node only.
 Matlab MPI and standard MPI frameworks do not have such restrictions.